 Water is an increasingly scarce resource in the world and is rapidly rising up the sustainability agenda as a major priority.
-Water leak prevention and detection technology is one part of the overall mix of measures by which unnecessary waste of water can be prevented.
+Water leak prevention and detection technology is one part of the overall mix of measures by which unnecessary water usage can be prevented.
 Systems can make buildings more environmentally sustainable and efficient, helping to protect one of nature’s most precious resources, while potentially keeping your water bill down..

 To speak to a leak detection specialist about your requirements or find out about our comprehensive services, send an enquiry or call on 01249 715698

 As anyone without a water leak detector and automatic water shutoff system, who has had the misfortune to experience it will tell you.
 Significant water damage to your property, caused by a burst water pipe or persistent leak often in central heating systems and underfloor heating systems, can be hugely costly, disruptive and stressful for all those involved, regardless of the type of property.
 You’re unlikely to unlikely to detect water leaks from the leak noise, even if there is one, the ambient noise, particularly in commercial properties will usually cover it up.

 There is the tangible cost of the property damage – refurbishment and restoration, lost revenue and increased insurance premiums.
 But there are also the intangible costs – the inconvenience of relocating for a significant period of time, loss of priceless or sentimental items and the potential for reputational damage caused by business downtime.